 There are some state parks across the river recommended to us by several of our community, They sounded great, but there was no internet connection and we’re behind in work and need it.

-We ended up choosing Pontchartrain Landing as seeming like the best of the rest for what we needed.
+We ended up choosing Pontchartrain Landing, now known as New Orleans RV Resort and Marina, as seeming like the best of the rest for what we needed.

 It’s on the lake and marina.
 The gravel sites are clean and level.

-Apart from that, it’s waaaaaayyy overpriced. $62 a night and $67 on a weekend.
+Apart from that, it’s waaaaaayyy overpriced. $80.99 a night and possibly even more on the weekend.

 The internet is non-existent and there is only one shower stall in the one bathroom, which has been so dirty each time we’ve visited.

 We get it.
-It’s camping lifestyle.
-We know campground bathrooms well after 18-months around Australia.
+It’s a camping lifestyle.
+We know campground bathrooms well.

 But at $62 a night I want something as great as what we just got at the State Park in Huntsville for only $35 a night.

 It’s all comparative and relative, but I just want you to know.
-Camping in New Orleans – you’ll pay for it!
+Camping in New Orleans is doable but you’ll pay for it!

-It’s about 15-minute drive to the French Quarter which is pretty good.
-You do drive in on a bit of a goat track and through a dodgy looking area to get to the campground.
+It’s about a 15-minute drive to the French Quarter which is pretty good.
+You do drive in on a bit of a goat track and through a dodgy-looking area to get to the campground.
 Full of abandoned warehouses on the water – looks like the setting of a CSI New Orleans episode.

 - Happy Hours.
-We’ve randomly stumbled upon them. $4 21 oz drafts at the German Biehouse – that’s local craft brew. $3 gourmet tacos at The Rum House on Taco Tuesday in the Garden District.
+We’ve randomly stumbled upon them.
+We were able to get 21 oz drafts at the German Biehouse for $4 when we visited – that’s local craft brew.
+Happy hours also extend to food.
+We had $3 gourmet tacos at The Rum House on Taco Tuesday in the Garden District.
 They were some of the best tacos I’ve had.
 And wait for this one, $1.50 pints of craft brew at Theo’s Pizza place on Magazine Street on a Tuesday.
 Yes.
 That’s local IPA.
 Pair it with a delicious pizza on a Tuesday and you’ve got a happy traveler.

 - Entry to the Science Museum in Birmingham was free thanks to our reciprocal museum annual membership we purchased through Marbles – our local Raleigh Kids Museum.
 (The ASTC Travel Passport Program)